transientskp/tkp/documentation/source/database/schema.rst

    refers to the runcatid in runningcatalog.
 It is the "base" id of a series of polarized spectral lightcurve datapoints.

 **xtrsrc**
    This is the id of the extracted source that could be associated to runningcatalog source.
-Together, the runcat_id and the assoc_xtrsrc_id form a unique pair.
+Together, the runcat_id and the xtrsrc form a unique pair.

 **type**
     Type of association.  x-y, where x is the number of runningcatalog sources, and y the number of extractedsources